johnathanvman/F6/index.md

 					choose([" She says the fun part will be finding out, and I quickly scoop her up."," She doesn't say anything and runs towards me.
 I catch her when she leaps into my arms."," She bites her lip while sizing me up, then jumps into my arms."])+ choose([" I hold her like a toy, and rub her against my shaft until she's wet.
 I rest her on the tip, and she tenses up."," With one hand I hold her above my hard cock.
-She looks worried as I lower her down."," Her small hands pinch my chest as she climbs down towards my member."])+ choose([" She grimaces while taking me, but doesn't give up."," She opens her legs wide, and starts taking my length."," She squirms while taking more and more of my length."])+ choose([" Her voice squeaks once she's completely impaled on my shaft."," She can only squeak once I'm completely inside."," She's completely stretched out once I'm completely inside."," Her belly bulges out with every inch of me, she rubs it in triumph."," She's completely suspended on my shaft after reaching its base. "])+ choose([" While giggling, she confesses that this is her first time.
+She looks worried as I lower her down."," Her small hands pinch my chest as she climbs down towards my member."])+ choose([" She grimaces while taking me, but doesn't give up."," She opens her legs wide, and starts taking my length."," She squirms while taking more and more of my length."])+ choose([" Her voice squeaks once she's completely impaled on my shaft."," She can only squeak once I'm completely inside."," She's completely stretched out once I'm completely inside."," Her belly bulges out with every inch of me, she rubs it in triumph."," She's completely suspended on my shaft after reaching its base. "," We both gasp once I'm inside her. "])+ choose([" While giggling, she confesses that this is her first time.
 I caress her cheek with one hand, and grab her middle with the other."," While grinning, she asks if I'm impressed.
 I nod as I wrap my fingers around her middle."," We both breath a sigh of relief when she doesn't break.
-She gulps loudly when I grab her by the waist."," We both gasp once I'm inside her.
-I grab her by the middle, and she nods."])+ choose([" I pull out slowly, then thrust back into her.
+She gulps loudly when I grab her by the waist."," I grab her by the middle, and she nods."])+ choose([" I pull out slowly, then thrust back into her.
 She weezes, but motions for me to continue.
 I keep thrusting"," I slowly pull her almost off of me, before slamming her back down to the hilt.
 She's stunned for a moment, but then tells me it feels fantastic!
 I keep giving it to her"," Her voice cracks when I start using her like a toy.
 I keep thrusting her onto me"])+ choose([" as her stomach bulges out again and again."," as she moans loudly, her voice echoing off of the cave walls.",", and she cries out in pleasure as I use her.",", and she demands I give it to her faster.
 I pick up the pace, and her body goes limp.
 She moans while her arms flail around, but doesn't tell me to stop."])+ choose([" She tightens even more when she cums"," She whimpers as she gushes on my shaft"," Her eyes roll back as she cums"])+ choose([", and her belly bloats out when my seed reaches her womb.",".
 I hold her down when I finish, her belly bloats out from my seed.",", and her belly bloats out when I finish.",", and my seed fills her completely."])
 					)
+				}
+				if(unit(s[2]).Tags[0] == "Slimegirl"){
+					Entry = "";
+					Entrys.push(choose(["I approach SUB.","I talk in a soothing tone, and walk towards SUB.","I kneel before SUB, and don't move as she approaches."])+ choose([" Arms form at her sides, and I pull her into an embrace.
+Her color changes hue, almost as if she was blushing!"," She opens her mouth and makes sounds that couldn't possibly be words.
+I kiss her cheek, and she smiles."])+ choose([" I slowly start thrusting into her, and she holds me tight."," I gently slip a finger into SUB's nipple and start stirring her up.
+She squirms, and makes the strangest of noises.
+Her legs liquefy, and she pulls me to the ground.
+I start thrusting into the glob of her lower body, and she arches her back in pleasure."," Without aiming for any orifice, I thrust into SUB's body.
+She looks confused and quickly morphs with her nethers around my length.
+She holds me close as we start making love."])+ choose([" When we finish, she pulls me into a kiss.
+Her lips have a great "+DescWord(unit(s[2]),"slime",100)+" taste to them.", " When we finish, my skin is tinted "+DescWord(unit(s[2]),"slime_color",100)+"!", " I latch onto her breast, and my mouth fills with her flavor.
+She starts to quiver, and soon gushes against me.
+The sensation sends me over the edge as well.", " She starts to tremble, and tightens against me.
+The sensation is too much and I cum inside her.
+My spunk floats around her translucent body before dissolving.", " When we finish, she melts into a quivering puddle.
+Thats not a metaphor, she's <i>literally</i> just a puddle!", " I lean in for a kiss, but her head melts away.
+I watch as her body reverses itself, and she starts to blow me.
+I dive between her spread legs, and lap up her "+DescWord(unit(s[2]),"slime",100)+" flavored juices until we both cum."
+						]))
 				}
 			}else{//FAIL
 				if(map[party.y][party.x].units[s[2]-100].Tags[0] == "Catgirl" && Math.random()<.5){